smart-on-fhir/ehi-app/README.md

 There are several testing suites that can be run locally to ensure the application is working as expected:

 - Backend tests: `npm run test:server:watch` will run the tests found in `/backend` in watchmode, rerunning tests as files in `/backend` are updated.
-- Frontend tests: `npm run test` will run the tests found in `/src` in watchmode, rerunning tests as files in `/src` are updated.
+- Frontend code tests: `npm run test` will run the tests found in `/src` in watchmode, rerunning tests as files in `/src` are updated.
-- Frontend UI tests: `npm run storybook` will run our [storybook](https://storybook.js.org/docs/react/get-started/install/) stories on [http://localhost:6006/](http://localhost:6006/), allowing review of several frontend components in isolation from the full web application.
+- Frontend UI tests: `npm run storybook` will run our [storybook](https://storybook.js.org/docs/react/get-started/install/) stories on [http://localhost:6006/](http://localhost:6006/), allowing developers to review several frontend components in isolation from the full web application.

 ## Troubleshooting